hari-jeya/terminal/README.md

 # Origins

-I did not build the site from scratch, this project is fork of the absolutely brilliant repo of [Yassine Fathi](https://github.com/m4tt72)
+I did not build the site from scratch, this project is fork of [Yassine Fathi](https://github.com/m4tt72) terminal project.

 feel free to check his repo [here](https://github.com/m4tt72/terminal).

-# Forked
+# Fork

 If you want to build a terminal site you can of course fork my repo.

 but I advise you to fork Yassine Fathi's repo because his repo must be better maintained than mine.

 if need be, don't hesitate to CTRL+C; CTRL+V the modifications I made to the project.